ninjaneers-team/uropa/docs/guides/getting-started.md

 ## Reset your configuration

-Finally, you can reset the configuration of Opa using urOpa.
+Finally, you can reset the configuration of Opa using uropa.
 The changes performed by this command are irreversible(unless you've created a backup using `uropa dump`) so please be careful.